PGA Tour: Career money leaders

 A complete list updated weekly is available on the PGA Tour's website.
-Phil Mickelson ($96.9M) and Dustin Johnson ($75.4M) were dropped from this list after being suspended from the tour.
+Phil Mickelson ($96.7M) and Dustin Johnson ($75.7M) were dropped from this list after being suspended from the tour.

 Due to increases in prize funds over the years, this list consists entirely of current players.
 The figures are not the players' complete career prize money as they do not include FedEx Cup bonuses, winnings from unofficial money events, or earnings on other tours such as the European Tour.
 In addition, elite golfers often earn several times as much from endorsements and golf-related business interests as they do from prize money.

+Tiger Woods held the top spot on the list from February 13, 2000 until August 30, 2026, when he was surpassed by Scottie Scheffler.